Berish-Organization/berish-linq/README.md

 ```
 ## `selectMany`

-> Projects each element of a sequence to an LINQ<T> and flattens the resulting sequences into one sequence.
+> Projects each element of a sequence to an [IEnumerable<T>and flattens the resulting sequences into one sequence.

 Syntax: `public  selectMany<K>(selectFunc?:  CallbackType<T, K[]>):  LINQ<K>`

 Example:
 ```typescript
 const linq = LINQ.from([getLinq(), getLinq(), getLinq()]);